 Pricing Subscriptions Services and Unlimited Tasks at Vidpros

-This is an interview with Michael Holmes, founder of video editing agency Vidpros.
+This is an interview with Michael Holmes, founder of video editing subscription service Vidpros.
 Michael shares some interesting insight into subscription pricing, and a unique perspective on moving away from ‘unlimited’ tasks.

 Dan: Today, I’m really pleased to be speaking with Michael Holmes.
 He’s the founder of video editing agency Vidpros.
 I think it’s fair to say Michael, you’re an SPP power user as well?

 Michael: Oh yes.
 Thanks.
 I definitely love the SPP platform.
 It solves a couple of unique scenarios.

 One, as an agency, there’s definitely project management tools.
 I think of the Asanas, the Basecamps of the world and you definitely need to have them, to be able to move things through the Kanban flow of when an order is accepted all the way to when it’s completed.

 But all of those tools, the one thing they lack is the billing.
 So SPP is great because it combines the different order stages as well as having a subscription billing built into it.
 So it’s really easy to see what’s going on.
 Who’s paid who hasn’t and, who should have access to the service versus not.